 If you start noticing horrendous battery life after the move to iOS 14.7.1, our tips should help you improve battery life going forward.

 And if you’re experiencing bad performance (lag, slow download speeds, etc), take a look at our guide to fixing bad iOS 14 performance.

-If you move your iPhone 6s or iPhone 6s Plus to iOS 14.4, and you run into bugs or performance issues, you can no longer downgrade your phone’s software.
+If you move your iPhone 6s or iPhone 6s Plus to iOS 14.7.1, and you run into bugs or performance issues, note that you no longer have the ability to downgrade your phone’s software.

-Apple has stopped signing on iOS 14.3 which means you can’t drop your iPhone 6s’ software back to the previous version of iOS 14 in an attempt to improve its performance.
+Apple stopped signing on iOS 14.7 which means you can’t drop your iPhone 6s’ software back to the previous version of iOS 14 in an attempt to improve its performance.

 If you’re unfamiliar with the downgrade process, take a look at our guide.

 iPhone 6s iOS 14.7.1 Update: What’s New

 Again, the iPhone 6s’ iOS 14.7.1 update is a very small upgrade.
 It brings a fix for an issue where iPhone models with Touch ID couldn’t unlock a paired Apple Watch using the Unlock with iPhone feature.